 Can I See Sumo Wrestling In Kyoto?

 Sumo tournaments are not held in Kyoto, but they are held in cities that can easily be visited as daytrips from Kyoto.
-For details, see Sumo in Kyoto.
+For details, see Sumo In Kyoto.
+If you’re planning to spend time in Tokyo, visiting a morning sumo practice is a fascinating way of meeting sumo wrestlers in person.

 Is Kyoto Safe For Travellers?

-Japan is well known as a safe place.
-The crime rate is absurdly low.
-People are honest.
-And, there is no political instability.
+Japan is one of the safest countries on earth and the crime rate is very low.
+People are honest and there is no political instability.
 Of course, you should use normal common sense and female travelers should take the usual precautions (ie, don’t hitchhike alone and don’t walk alone at night in an area that seems dodgy).
 One thing all travellers should have wherever they go, and Kyoto is no exception, is travel insurance.
 It’s important to protect yourself against accidents and losing vital items like passports etc. It’s quick and easy to book travel insurance online.
+World Nomads offers simple and flexible travel insurance.
 See Why You Need Travel Insurance For Japan for more info.

 Can I Visit Kyoto By Myself?